Our Education Team

 Founding Chief Education Officer

 Dr. Whitebread, had been the Acting Director (External Relations), Centre for Research on Play in Education, Development and Learning (PEDAL), in the Faculty of Education, University of Cambridge.
 Dr. Whitebread worked in many areas of educational research in the 2000s.
 Dr. Whitebread had more than 30 yeas of research experience in children learning through play.
-He was one of the founding members of the Faculty of Education at the University of Cambridge.
+David was one of the first members of the Faculty of Education when it was founded.
 Dr. Whitebread was also a consultant advising many educational institutions in different parts of the world to improve their early childhood learning programmes.
 Dr. David Whitebread had advised the pedagogy, curriculum and the assessment of our software.
-He also wrote the content of the games with our Mathematics Consultant, Ms Penny Coltman.
+He also wrote the content of the games with our Early Years Education Mentor, Ms Penny Coltman.

 Lorna Ayton, Ph.D.

 Dr. Ayton is a member of the Department of Applied Mathematics and Theoretical Physics in the Waves research group at the University of Cambridge.
 She uses theoretical models to predict the sound generated by solid bodies in unsteady flows.
 Currently, her work concentrates on applications to aircraft noise, and along with colleagues in the Engineering Department at the University of Southampton she is developing new designs for reduced-noise aeroengines.
 Dr. Ayton was admitted to Churchill College, University of Cambridge, in 2007 to study B.A.
 Math (graduated with First Class Honors), followed by Part III Math (graduated with Distinction), and then for a Ph.D. in Math which she completed in 2014.
 Dr. Ayton's Ph.D. thesis: "Asymptotic Approximations for the Sound Generated by Aerofoils in Unsteady Subsonic Flows" is awarded "Outstanding Thesis Prize" by Springer.
 For a list of mathematics research papers that Dr. Ayton recently published, please click here.
 Dr. Ayton will give us advice to ensure that mathematics is well-applied in our games and that learning math can be fun and rewarding!
 Please click here to sign up and go to Dr. Lorna's Classroom.

 Simone Teufel, Ph.D.